[Updated on 20/05/2022]

 - A declaration of habitual residence

-- A copy of a document showing that you completed your primary education
+- A copy of a document showing that you completed X grade (first stage of high school education)

 - Proof that you paid the fee